oxnr/awesome-bigdata/README.md

 ## Applications

+* [411](https://github.com/etsy/411) - an web application for alert management resulting from scheduled searches into Elasticsearch.
 * [Adobe spindle](https://github.com/adobe-research/spindle) - Next-generation web analytics processing with Scala, Spark, and Parquet.
 * [Apache Kiji](http://www.kiji.org.s3-website-us-east-1.amazonaws.com) - framework to collect and analyze data in real-time, based on HBase.
 * [Apache Metron](https://metron.incubator.apache.org/) - a platform that integrates a variety of open source big data technologies in order to offer a centralized tool for security monitoring and analysis.